cheme/mydht/blog/process.md

 ## Consequence on design

-  This service abstraction makes it even more clear that MyDHT is not a DHT, and when with previous design we had to crete some strange key for executing some strange store action in some strange keyval storage it was almost obvious that we could replace key by query amd keyVal by reply.
+  This service abstraction makes it even clearer that MyDHT is not a DHT.
+With previous design we had to create some strange 'key' trait for executing some strange 'store' action in some strange 'keyval storage' (eg old broken mydht-wot web of trust crate) : it was almost obvious that we could replace 'Key' by 'Query' and 'KeyVal' by Reply.
-  Therefore this time we do not anymore use an explicit keyvalStore but a global service with messages.
-Code from previous design is in the KVStoreService which when use as GlobalService is almost the same as previous storage of KeyVal, this service implementation is not in an external crates because it is the default peer storage/exchange implementation.
+  Therefore this time we do not use an explicit 'keyval' Store but a global service with messages.
+Code from previous design is ported to the a KVStoreService which when use as GlobalService is almost the same as previous storage of KeyVal.
+This service implementation is not in an external crates because it is also the default peer storage/exchange implementation.

 A simple schema (without Synch transport related trait (may be describe in a future post)) would be :

 ![previousdesign](./procs1.png)

-Every box uses a service with configurable spawner and channels.
+Every box uses a service with configurable spawner and channels (generally simple input channel and multiplexed output (struct named as 'service' + Dest)).

-All is route by MainLoop which contains the peer cache and the Mio Loop for asynch event registration (MainLoop command also registered on it) : MainLoop does not actually suspend and in code we can see that its channels are plugged a bit differently due to its central role.
+All messages between service can be route by MainLoop service.
+MainLoop service contains the peer cache and the Mio Loop for asynch event registration (MainLoop command also registered on it) : MainLoop does not actually suspend and in code we can see that its channels are plugged a bit differently due to its central role (can proxy almost any message).
-This central bottleneck can be greatly relieved by establishing other optional channels, yet this is the core routing (optional channels if closed due to restarted service or channel/spawner implementation not allowing it are removed and default routing through mainloop is used), and can proxy almost any message.
+This central bottleneck can be greatly relieved by establishing other optional channels (combination of weak handle and weak sender), yet this is the core routing (optional channels if closed due to restarted service or no channel/spawner implementation are removed and default routing through mainloop is used).

-HandleSend can optionally (depending on spawn and channel choice) allow communicating directly with others service : currently a few are used
+So those optional HandleSend (depending on spawn and channel choice) allows communicating directly with others service : currently a few are used :
   - api from local and global and peerstore
   - write from read service (corresponding, only when write service is spawn first(the other scenario need to be implemented but it require to change ReadDest content probably by stoping read service and restarting it after))
   - write from local : same as read (readdest is cloned into localdest)
   - global from local

+# Conclusion

+Another possibility for simplier service traits could be to have a single function for unyielding and sending message : put Channel into SpawnUnyield.

+Service definition use too much traits and I need a way to run simple use case (I am thinking macro right now), default associated trait does not fit (need to redefine all if changing one) at the time.

+Generaly channels implementations require a limit in their buffers, especially for service such as 'Write' where the message are consumed after authentication but can be send before.
+That is not an issue as the trait can already return errors.

+Next post (part 2) will describe some configuring of those service.

 ---------------------

+# MyDHT service usage switch (part 2)

-The point of this post is to give a taste of how service are configured within mydht new design by adapting a test appli to run in a single thread.
+The point of this post is to give a taste of how service are configured within the [MyDHT](https://www.github.com/cheme/mydht) new design, by adapting a test appli to run in a single thread.

-All change describe are on the trait implementation of MyDHTConf for 'TestLocalConf' (to create an application this big trait must be implemented, basically it contains the associated type of every component and the initialisation function for them).
+All changes describe are on the trait 'MyDHTConf' implementation for the struct 'TestLocalConf' (to create an application this big trait must be implemented, basically it contains the associated type of every component and the initialisation function for them).

 # configuring thread

-In a test case, 'test/mainloop.rs' test_connect_all_th, a simple test running a local service proxying the message to the globalservice (useless except for testing) : and a global service implementation with a few touch command.
-The test run simple auth, simple touch service and a simple peer query.
+In a test case, 'test/mainloop.rs' test_connect_all_th, a simple test running a local service proxying the message to the globalservice (useless except for testing) : and a global service implementation with a few touch (ping/pong) command.
+The message used by this test are simple auth, simple touch service and a simple peer query.

-Globally 'ThreadPark' spawner is used everywhere with an Mpsc channel and using ArcRef over Peer (Arc).
+'ThreadPark' spawner is used almost everywhere with an Mpsc channel and using ArcRef over Peer (Arc).

-'test_connect_local' will try to run as much as possible over a single thread, though implementing MyDHTConf trait for 'TestLocalConf'.
+Our new test case 'test_connect_local' will try to run as much as possible over a single thread, though implementing MyDHTConf trait for 'TestLocalConf'.
-So I copy implementation with threads and will adapt.
+So the starting point will be a copy of the full multithreaded one and we will progessivly change it to a single threaded one.

-## STRef and usage of non Sync reference
+## STRef and usage of non Send reference

-First thing no need to use Arc if we run locally, therefor we will use Rc through RcRef (implements SRef and Ref<P>).
+First thing no need to use Arc if we run locally, therefore we will use Rc through RcRef (implements SRef and Ref<P>).

 ```rust
   type PeerRef = RcRef<Self::Peer>;